ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-storage-gateway.md

 - Gateway Cached = less to maintain local so cheaper outlay, frequently access to small amount of data

-- Gateway Stored = low latency for ALL data
+- Gateway Stored = low latency for ALL data; snapshots can be used as a migration tool

 - Virtual Tape Shelf - unlimited storage and OK with a 24 hour turn around time.